Technologicat/mcpyrate/README.md

 See [`mcpyrate.astfixers.fix_locations`](mcpyrate/astfixers.py), which is essentially an improved `ast.fix_missing_locations`.
 You'll likely want either `mode="overwrite"` or `mode="reference"`, depending on what your macro does.

-There's also the stdlib solution:
+There's also the stdlib barebones solution:

 ```python
 from ast import walk, copy_location